 In a recent analysis by Zillow and Thumbtack, property taxes, utilities, and homeowners insurance added up to $6,327 a year for the median-priced U.S. home, with property taxes likely making up the biggest share of that cost.

 A deferral will be terminated when the person who qualified for the deferral no longer occupies the property due to the house being sold or inherited.
 The deferred taxes and accrued interest must be paid in full on or before the 181st day after the date the qualified person no longer owns or occupies the property.

 With effect from the 181st day, the entire amount becomes due, therefore taxing units can proceed with collection actions, including foreclosure.
 Should there be an outstanding mortgage, check with your mortgage company that the deferral doesn’t violate the terms of the deed of trust.
 If the home has a mortgage and the taxes aren’t paid on time, the deed of trust may allow the mortgage company to enforce its default remedies which may include foreclosure.

 As a leading property tax lender in Texas, AFIC is here to assist with tax deferrals for senior homeowners over 65, disabled tax deferrals as well as the tax deferral affidavit for Appreciating Residence Homestead Value.

 Deferred property taxes are due to be paid within 180 days after a house is sold or changes ownership.
-We, at AFIC - American Finance & Investment Co., Inc, are here to assist you in understanding your repayment options.
+At AFIC - American Finance & Investment Co., Inc, we are here to assist you in understanding your repayment options.
 In certain circumstances, the sale price of the home can cover the deferred taxes.
-Should you inherit a home with deferred taxes, or you want to avoid deferment altogether our friendly team is available to assist you.
+Should you inherit a home with deferred taxes, or you want to avoid deferment altogether, our friendly team is available to assist you.